erykslezak/CIPP1/README.md

 - Page with a form for visitors to complete in order for client's company to give potentialy a new customer quotation for his/her site.

+<span id="features-future"></span>

+### Features left to implement

+- Online payment form

+  _Area has been designed in infobar.
+Form yet to bo completed with possible stripe integration._

+- 'Hamburger' menu for mobile

+  _As of now, mobile has a vertical style menu with a sub nav menu displaying over logo if 'our services' section has been hovered over._

+- Order of divs on certain pages

+  _e.g.
+For mobile some picture are above the mentioned text and are meant to be under._

+- Live chat integration

+  _A pop up live chat notification could possibly bring more customers in as visitor would get their answers straight away_

+<div align="right"><a style="text-align:right" href="#top">Go to index :arrow_double_up:</a></div>